Kazade/bounce/readme.txt

 Bounce is a 3D physics engine for games and interactive applications.

 See building.txt to read how to build Bounce.
-Bounce comes with a Visual Studio 2015 build by default.

 See documenting.txt to read how to generate the documentation for Bounce.